 Effects on the Absorbing Medium and its Optical Properties

-In most cases, absorption of light causes heating of the absorbing medium and subsequently thermal expansion.
+If absorption of light causes heating of the absorbing medium, that will subsequently lead to thermal expansion.
 The heating is often strongly inhomogeneous; for example, it may occur within a focused laser beam.
 The local thermal expansion then leads to mechanical stress in the medium, which can even result in fracture when the deposited thermal power or energy is sufficiently high.
 Further, the temperature causes a slight local modification of the refractive index, which (together with stress-related effects) can cause thermal lensing effects.